 ii. the respondent to prepare his or her response; or

-j.
-At the discretion of the Office of the Dean of Student Life, the Office of the Dean of Student Life may grant an extension of time to the complainant or respondent at any time to provide additional evidence to the University Conduct Board.
+d.
+At the discretion of the Office of Student Conduct & Community Standards, the complainant and/or respondent may be granted an extension of time to provide additional evidence to the University Conduct Board.

-a.
+c.
 The purpose of the University Conduct Board hearing is to address behaviors, not student character.
-Therefore, only information, including witness testimony, that is relevant to the incident will be considered during a hearing.
+Therefore, only information that is relevant to the incident, including witness testimony, will be considered during a hearing.
 Character witnesses, statements, and reference letters will not be considered.

 i.
 Each member of the hearing panel may direct questions to the complainant, the respondent, or any witness.